 Health or disease comes from a complex interaction of physical, emotional, dietary, genetic, environmental, lifestyle, and other factors.
 Naturopathic doctors treat the whole person, taking these factors into account.

 The naturopathic approach to health care can prevent minor illnesses from developing into more serious or chronic degenerative diseases.
 Patients are taught the principles with which to live a healthy life; by following these principles they can prevent major illnesses.

 Classical Chinese Medicine uses acupuncture, Chinese herbs, and qi gong to bring the body back into balance.
 Chinese medicine is holistic, looking at the body, mind, and spirit as one.
 The medicine’s philosophy is that symptoms relate to a disease pattern, and by treating the underlying pattern, health is restored.

-Hilary Back, N.D., L.Ac, integrates both Chinese and naturopathic medical philosophies in her approach to healing, using the most appropriate modalities for each individual.
+Hilary Back, registered N.D., L.Ac., integrates both Chinese and naturopathic medical philosophies in her approach to healing, using the most appropriate modalities for each individual.